yfwang27/StatisticsInR_original2016/Statistics2016/Session1_describe_the_data.md

 Time for an exercise!
 ========================================================

-Exercise on vectors can be found [here]
+Exercise on this part can be found [here]

 Answers to exercise.
 ========================================================